Philip Ludwell III

-Philip Cottington Ludwell III (December 28, 1716 – February 28, 1767) was a Virginia planter, soldier and politician who twice represented Jamestown in the House of Burgesses, but in 1760 left his plantations in the care of overseers and permanently moved to London, England.
-In 1738, Ludwell had become the earliest known Eastern Orthodox Christian in North America, and would translate several religious works from Greek into English.
+Philip Cottington Ludwell III (December 28, 1716 – March 25, 1767) was a Virginia planter, soldier and politician who twice represented Jamestown in the House of Burgesses, and like his father and grandfather of the same name also served on the Virginia Governor's Council.
+Like his grandfather decades earlier, he left his plantations in the care of overseers in 1760 and permanently moved to London, England.
+In 1738, Ludwell had become the earliest known convert to Eastern Orthodox Christianity in North America, and would translate several religious works from Greek into English.

 Early life and education

 Born at Green Spring plantation in James City County, to the former Hannah Harrison and her husband Philip Ludwell Jr., Philip Ludwell III was their only son and heir, and orphaned at age 15.
-His grandfather Philip Ludwell (1637/38–c.
-1716) had been a colonial soldier and planter who married the widow of Virginia's colonial Governor William Berkeley, and himself became Governor of the Province of Carolina 1691–94), and also served as speaker of the Virginia House of Burgesses.
+His grandfather Philip Ludwell (c.
+1638–c.
+1723) had been a colonial soldier and planter who married the widow of Virginia's colonial Governor William Berkeley, and himself became Governor of the Province of Carolina 1691–94), and also served as speaker of the Virginia House of Burgesses.
 A member of the First Families of Virginia, Ludwell was a cousin of George Washington's wife Martha.

-Ludwell graduated from the College of William & Mary and married Frances Grymes (d.1753) of Morattico plantation on the Northern Neck of Virginia shortly before he officially became an adult and gained control of his inheritance.
+Ludwell graduated from the College of William & Mary and married Frances Grymes (d.
+1753) of Morattico plantation on the Northern Neck of Virginia shortly before he officially became an adult and gained control of his inheritance.
 Her father Charles Grymes was a burgess as was an uncle and some cousins.
-They had four daughters, three of whom survived their mother: Hannah Philippa Ludwell (1737-1784) would marry Virginia merchant and American diplomat William Lee, Frances did not marry and died before her father's estate was settled, and Lucy married her guardian's son, John Paradise.
+They had four daughters, three of whom survived their mother: Hannah Philippa Ludwell (1737-1784), who would marry Virginia merchant and American diplomat William Lee; Frances, who did not marry and died before her father's estate was settled; and Lucy, who married her guardian's son, John Paradise.